ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * Yep.
 That's all.

 **Sam**
-* So you're, are you okay or not okay with, adding math checks?
+* So you're, are you okay or not okay with, adding mathJax?

 **Golvin**
 * I'm just asking whether it renders properly at the end of the line.